-As this year begins, here are seven money management tips to help you get your personal finances in order and make this year your best!
+Is your new year's goal to save money?
+As this year begins, we are going to help you do just that!
+This post shares seven money management tips to help you get your personal finances in order and make this year your best saving year ever!

 Review & Create a Simple Budget

 How much money do you make?
 How much is going out?
 Do you know?
 Try making a list of all your payees instead of using the categories, then break down each by average monthly or fixed amounts.
 At the bottom, after you enter all your payees, Add up the outgoing amount and in a separate row, add up the incoming value.
 Do you have money left over?
 Maybe or Maybe Not?
 Try not to judge yourself.
 The point is to view the amounts and totals to help you get a realistic picture of your finances.

 Visit our HOW TO TRACK YOUR EXPENSES AND CREATE A BUDGET - PART 1 and our HOW TO TRACK YOUR MONEY AND CREATE A BUDGET - PART 2 posts for easy to follow steps to review your expenses and make a simple budget.